notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 ## Enabling notation CLI commands logging

 Printing log messages for debugging the problems can be enabled using the `--debug` or `-d` flag.
-Using the `--verbose` or `-v` flag to set verbosity level will be enough for most cases.
+Using the `--verbose` or `-v` flag to enable verbose logging will be enough for most cases.

 For example: